 I found this distinction quite helpful in clarifying who is and who isn’t a curator.
 This is another instance where one idea is transported from one industry and used in another creating innovation.
 What idea can you transport from another industry to innovate the way in which you perform your work?

 In the session, they also talked about crediting the source of the original information.
 You can easily do so by linking to the original source.
-I use the Zemanta and Scribe SEO plugins to enhance my blog posts, and I tend to stick with photos in the public domain and those I have taken myself.
+I tend to stick with photos in the public domain and those I have taken myself.
 When using YouTube videos, at the end of the post, I usually have a link back to the person who uploaded the video to YouTube.
 I am slowly going through my old posts to ensure that I give proper credit.

 In How to Grow a Following With Other People’s Popular Content, they mention Cadmus, PostRank, and Yahoo Pipes as great content creation tools.
 In addition to reading many blogs to keep informed, I use Google Alerts, and SmartBriefs, to learn about really great content.
 I have tried to add value to blog posts and create a multimedia experience by adding relevant videos, when appropriate, as well as further reading.
 Now that I know more about “true” content curation, I have to pay more attention to how and where I place the additional content such as the video, so that it brings maximum value to the blog post.